-Letter and Text contributed by Swati Bhattacharya, Gurgaon
+Letter and Narrative contributed by Swati Bhattacharya, Gurgaon

 Blame it on my only child-ness if you must, but I love famous people loving me.
 I like provoking intimacy.
 But only from the jet-setting beau monde.
 I crave intimacy from people who have no business to get intimate with me.
 After coming back from school (Delhi Public School R.K.Puram), and doing the stuff I had to do, I’d sit down and think of writing to someone.